-Ten Tory MPs Join Boris in Self-Isolation
+In Full: Host of Tory MPs Join Boris in Self-Isolation

 - Matt Vickers (Stockton South)

-- Kieran Mullan, (Crewe and Nantwich)
+- Kieran Mullan (Crewe and Nantwich)